Sorting a table visualization

 Regular columns can also be reordered by dragging column headers in View mode.
-This will not affect the order of the row hierarchies in the underlying metric set's ROWS field.
-However, using the Sort/Filter column menu to sort a regular column will give that column the highest sorting priority and cause the corresponding row hierarchy to be reordered first in the underlying metric set.
+This will not affect the order of the row hierarchies in the underlying metric set's Rows.
+However, using the Sort & Filter popup to sort a regular column will give that column the highest sorting priority and cause the corresponding row hierarchy to be reordered first in the underlying metric set.

 As an example, start with the dashboard from the previous example with two hierarchies.